shuvo009/aws-sam-typescript-webpack-boilerplate/README.md

 # AWS SAM Typescript Webpack Boilerplate
 VS Code, AWS toolkit and SAM template is a great way to develop AWS lambda functions.
 But unfortunately AWS tookit does not support Typescript yet.
-This boilerplate let you create AWS lambda using Typescript with Debug Support.
+This boilerplate let you create AWS lambda using Typescript with Debuging Support.

 # How to Run:
 1. Download VS Code https://code.visualstudio.com/download